ec-dani/newscraiper/README.md

 ```

-Now you have the app ready! 🙌
+Now you have the app running at http://localhost:8501/! 🙌